compiler-explorer/infra/analytics/readme.md

 What you can do to get the token is to use the webpage https://ga-dev-tools.appspot.com/query-explorer/ to do 1 test request for GCC explorer id `ga:60096530`, supplying at least the metric `ga:totalEvents` and let the query run.
-If I scroll down on this webpage, it will mention the Access Token used for this request in the API Query URI box.
+If you scroll down on this webpage and check the option "include access token" - it will mention the Access Token used for this request in the API Query URI box.
 It is this token that we can use for this script for about 60 minutes.

 And then we can run: